 Senior Research Associate

-Ryan Smith is the Centre’s lead climatologist, cartographer, and data dude.
+Ryan Smith is the Centre’s lead climatologist and cartographer.

 Hillary Beattie is a researcher and filmmaker who is interested in exploring social and ecological topics.